ome/omero-guide-upload/docs/import-cli.rst

 The import can be done by any user as long as they import the data for themselves.

 In case of the import for others, the user importing the data needs to have some admin (or restricted-admin) privileges.
-More information about restricted privileges can be found at \ https://docs.openmicroscopy.org/latest/omero/sysadmins/restricted-admins.html
+More information about restricted privileges can be found at `restricted-admins <https://docs.openmicroscopy.org/latest/omero/sysadmins/restricted-admins.html>`__.

 In the example workflow below, a user with restricted administrator privileges is used with login name ``importer1``.
 This could be in real life e.g. a facility manager.